 These cravings are associated with liver congestion.
 Want a simple fix?
 Add lemon to your water on a regular basis.
 If you think you might need something a little more than lemon, try a liver cleanse supplement or milk thistle.

 Not all fats are bad, and a craving for fried foods is a sign you’re lacking the good fats your body needs to function properly.
-Ditch the “taste good but bad for you” fried foods and up the olives, avocado, coconut oil, seeds, nuts, and Udo’s Oil.
+Ditch the “taste good but bad for you” fried foods and up the olives, avocado, coconut oil, seeds, and nuts.